 A computer freezing while connecting to a USB Drive is not a very regular issue, but it's also not something very serious to be worried about.
 There can be various reasons for your computer freezing, and some reasons can be as trivial as a congregation of dust on the USB ports.
 The problem that is causing your PC to freeze can be a problem with your USB Drive or your PC as well.
 Thus, if you know what's causing your PC to freeze while connecting to USB Drive, you can easily fix the problem.

-Let’s consider that the problem lies in your USB Drive and not in PC.
-It’s possible that your USB Flash Drive is causing your PC to freeze when plugged into a USB port.
+Let's consider that the problem lies in your USB Drive and not on PC.
+Your USB Flash Drive may be causing your PC to freeze when plugged into a USB port.
 There might be many reasons behind the occurrence of the problem, and the identification of the root of the problem can make the solution straight for you.
-Let’s first discuss the possibilities that might be causing your PC to freeze.
+Let's first discuss the possibilities that might be causing your PC to freeze.

 What can be the problem with your USB Drive that's causing your PC to freeze while connected?